ypid/event-processing-framework/README.md

 ## Requirements

 * GNU/Linux host.
 MacOS is also known to work but not officially supported.
-* Installed and basic knowledge: See ./templates/gitlab-ci.yml
+* Installed and basic knowledge: See ./templates/Dockerfile
 * Vector.dev, v0.22.3.

 ## Usage

 This framework is intended to be integrated as git submodule into a internal git repo.
 Relative symlinks should be used to make use of parts of the framework.
-Checkout `./user_template/` which serves as a working example.

-A few files under `./config` are intended to be copied and modified.
-They have a comment telling you about it.

 ```Shell
 git init log_collection